-On an average day, I take anywhere between 3 and 300 pictures of my dog, Banjo.
+On an average day, I take anywhere from 3 to 300 pictures of my dog, Banjo.

 There’s just something about how she sticks her tongue out at me, or sits so pretty, or rolls around on my bed, messing up the blankets, but doing it adorably.
 According to my Instagram feed, I’m definitely not the only dog lover who has this problem.